rajeshsinghrathour/rajeshsinghrathour/README.md

 - 👋 Hi, I’m @rajeshsinghrathour
 - 👀 I’m interested in Data science related concept .
-- 🌱 I’m currently learning about Data......
+- 🌱 I’m currently learning about Data........
 - 💞️ I’m looking to collaborate on Data analytics projcet and also Data science .
-- 📫 How to reach me ...

 <!---